How To File A Clergy Sex Abuse Lawsuit In New York

 Damages Survivors Can Seek in Clergy Abuse Cases in New York

-You can file for a number of economic damages, including compensation for lost wages and for medical expenses.
+You can file for several types of economic damages, including compensation for lost wages and for medical expenses.
 If you can’t live your life like you used to, you can also receive non-economic damages for loss of enjoyment of life and pain and suffering.
 Your attorney can give you a better idea of what you can claim.

 Free Clergy Sexual Abuse Lawsuit Case Review